kat-perreira/hs-interngrams/README.md

 # Intern-grams

-The following project was taken from Ada Dev Academy's open sourced curriculum and used with permmision.
+The following project was taken from Ada Dev Academy's open sourced curriculum and used with permission.
 It is for the purpose of demonstrating knowledge gained over the last 3 months of self guided learning with a little help from the engineers.

 ## Introduction
 In this project you will build the same Adagrams project from the Ruby curriculum using JavaScript running on Node.js in your terminal.
 Please review [the original project](https://github.com/AdaGold/adagrams#readme) for an explanation of the Adagrams game design.